Legislators »

 Read More »Cookeville Regional Dinner Postponed

 Due to the approaching inclement winter weather, TSEA is postponing tomorrow night’s Legislative Dinner in Cookeville for the safety of attendees.
-We are working to determine a date and location [&hellip
+We are working to determine a date and location for the rescheduled meeting,

 Read More »